Effective Date: November 2023

 7. Your Rights in Relation to Your Information

 We take reasonable steps to ensure that your personal information is accurate, complete, and up to date.
 You have the right to access, correct, or delete the personal information that we collect.
 You are also entitled to restrict or object, at any time, to the further processing of your personal information.
 You have the right to receive your personal information in a structured and standard format and, where technically and legally feasible, the right to have your personal information transmitted directly to a third party controller.
-You may contact us at firstname.lastname@example.org or the contacts listed in Section 14 below to exercise your rights.
+Providing your consent is voluntary, and you may withdraw your consent at any time and without providing any reasons.
+In case of a withdrawal, we will no longer process your personal data on the basis of your consent, although the withdrawal of your consent does not affect the lawfulness of processing based on consent before your withdrawal, or based on another legal basis.
+To declare your withdrawal, or to exercise any of your other rights, you may contact us at firstname.lastname@example.org or the contacts listed in Section 14 below.

 We will respond to your request in a reasonable timeframe.
 To protect the privacy and the security of your personal information, we may request information from you to enable us to confirm your identity and right to access such information, as well as to search for and provide you with the personal information we maintain.
 There are instances where applicable laws or regulatory requirements allow or require us to refuse to provide or delete some or all of the personal information that you have asked to be provided or deleted.